lwolflab/IMIP/ReadME.md

 ## To-do list
-- [x] Efficient grid generation and surface generation based on `Turbomole` and `xTB`.
+- [x] Efficient grid and surface generation based on `Turbomole` and `xTB`.
-- [ ] Add automate visualization script.
+- [ ] Add automated visualization script.
 - [ ] Add more QM packages to calculate different types of EDA energy values.
 (For example,`Orca` or `Gaussian`)
-- [ ] GUI for users to set parameters and more paralellization of the code.
+- [ ] GUI for users to set parameters and more code parallelization.